League-of-Foundry-Developers/fvtt-module-popout/README.md

 This work is licensed under Foundry Virtual Tabletop [EULA - LIMITED LICENSE AGREEMENT FOR MODULE DEVELOPMENT](https://foundryvtt.com/article/license/)

-It the contents of this module are licensed under a [Creative Commons Attribution 4.0 International License](./LICENSE.txt) where they do not conflict with the above Foundry License.
+The contents of this module are licensed under a [Creative Commons Attribution 4.0 International License](./LICENSE.txt) where they do not conflict with the above Foundry License.